 Spectre du Soir sur la Plage – Auction Price: $6.7 Million

-Spectre du Soir sur la Plage is one of Salvador Dalí’s most evocative and psychologically intense works, blending his signature surrealist dreamscapes with eerie realism.
+Spectre du Soir sur la Plage is one of Salvador Dalí’s most evocative and psychologically intense works, blending his signature surrealist dreamscapes with an eerie, almost unsettling realism.

-Dalí frequently used beach settings in his work, often inspired by the Catalonian shores of his childhood, but Spectre du Soir sur la Plage takes on a darker, more introspective tone, making it one of his most hauntingly beautiful compositions.
+Dalí frequently returned to beach settings in his work, often drawing on the Catalonian shores of his childhood.
+But Spectre du Soir sur la Plage takes on a darker, more introspective tone, making it one of his most hauntingly beautiful compositions.

 Auction History and Market Value

-On November 14, 2017, Spectre du Soir sur la Plage was sold for $6.7 million at Sotheby’s New York, reinforcing its high value and demand among Dalí collectors.
-The painting’s final price exceeded pre-sale estimates, highlighting the growing interest in Dalí’s psychologically driven surrealist works.
+On November 14, 2017, Spectre du Soir sur la Plage sold for $6.7 million at Sotheby’s New York, reinforcing its high value and strong demand among Dalí collectors.
+The final price exceeded pre-sale estimates, signaling the growing appetite for Dalí’s psychologically driven surrealist works.

-To better understand its investment trajectory, we can compare its price appreciation with other Dalí paintings that explore surrealist beachscapes and dreamlike figures:
+Comparing its price appreciation with other Dalí paintings that explore surrealist beachscapes and dreamlike figures gives you a clearer picture of where this work is headed.

 - “Couple aux têtes pleines de nuages” (1937) – Sold for $11.5 million in 2020.